foundata/guidelines/licensing-guide.md

-## Reasoning

-[foundata](https://foundata.com/) is an organization acting within a German legislative framework.
-So when our team creates creative work (which includes source code), the work is under our exclusive copyright by default.
-Nobody outside of foundata is allowed to copy, distribute, or modify the work unless a license specifies otherwise.
-Once the work has third-party contributors, "nobody" even starts including us as each of these third-parties is also a copyright holder.

-foundata is driven by open source.
-A good open source license allows reuse of code while retaining copyright.
-Using a well-known, [OSI-approved](https://opensource.org/licenses/) licenses also reduces [legal mumbo jumbo](https://en.wikipedia.org/wiki/Mumbo_jumbo_(phrase)) when working with third-parties, helping you to achieve results.
-Therefore you should **choose one of the [licenses listed in this document](#licenses-to-choose-from) whenever possible.
-We usually only check whether there are obvious reasons against the publication of source code**, like confidential contracting work for a customer.

-[Copyleft](https://en.wikipedia.org/wiki/Copyleft) licenses like GNU (A)GPL 3.0 [or later](https://www.draketo.de/software/gpl-or-later.html) might prevent some organizations from using a project as they do not want to release the source code of their own modifications.
-Sadly, corporate compliance sometimes even nonsensically prohibits the usage of copyleft projects at all, even if nobody plans to modify anything.
-We still **prefer copyleft licenses** as long as it fits into the ecosystem of a project as [we do not care about corporate-anti-oss use cases](https://foundata.com/en/blog/2023/use-copyleft-open-source-licenses/).

-It is recommended to **include a license header comment in every file** to prevent confusion or errors.
-Source files sometimes get copied or forked into new projects an third parties might not have a well organized repository bureaucracy.
-Without a statement about what their license is, moving files into another context might eliminates all trace of that point.
-Additionally, this helps to manage different licenses in the same project.

 ## Licenses to choose from

 The following licenses are well-known and [OSI-approved](https://opensource.org/licenses/). **All of them allow commercial and private use, modification and distribution and instruct that copyright and license notices must be preserved.** The main differences between them are [copyleft](https://en.wikipedia.org/wiki/Copyleft), what a third party has to do with modifications or when embedding a work into another existing project (a "larger work").